jpush/aurora-imui/ReactNative/docs/APIs.md

 param: [{[message](./Models.md#message)}]

-Insert messages to the top of the MessageList, usually use this method to load history messages.
+Insert messages to the top of the MessageList, usually use this method to load history messages. **The messages to be inserted must be sorted chronologically.**

 example: